TobyX-Corp/phantom-react/docs/troubleshooting.md

 # Troubleshooting

-This page documents some of the common scenarios that you might run into while developing on Viro.
+This page documents some of the common scenarios that you might run into while developing on Phantom.
 If you are facing an issue that is not covered here, please open an issue on our github here.

 ## 1. My screen appears just black.
-If you are using Viro React 2.16 or below then your application could be missing keys.
+If you are using Phantom React 2.16 or below then your application could be missing keys.
 Make sure you include your key emailed to you when you signed up here, in the App.js.
-Note: Viro React 2.17 and above does NOT use an API key for applications
+Note: Phantom React 2.17 and above does NOT use an API key for applications

 ## 2. My android app shows an old scene, when I restart the app.
 The android platform caches the scene from last run.
 If you are not seeing updates to the scene on code changes, hit reload using developer menu.